johnmavro/Machine-Learning-Optimization/README.md

 ## Reproducibility
 We provide two notebooks `DFW.ipynb` and `BCD.ipynb` for reproducibility of the obtained results.
 We recommend to run the notebooks in Google Colab for your facilitation since we provide a simple interface.
+In each notebook running the second to last cell will train the model, with the parameters specified above, while running the last one will reproduce the plots presented in the report.

 ## Example of usage
 * Deep Frank-Wolfe